-BRCGS stands for British Retail Consortium Global Standards and is a consumer protection organisation which sets out key quality and safety standards throughout the food manufacturing industry.
+BRCGS stands for Brand Reputation Compliance Global Standard and is a consumer protection organisation which sets out key quality and safety standards throughout the food manufacturing industry.

-The standards are based on HACCP and quality management systems, and food manufacturers (plus other organisations involved in the food production process) must meet these standards to become BRC accredited.
-This accreditation provides protection and confidence throughout the food supply chain and for the end customer – knowing that the food they buy is safe to eat!
+The standards are based on HACCP and quality management systems, and food manufacturers (plus other organisations involved in the food production process) must meet these standards to become BRC certified.
+This certification provides protection and confidence throughout the food supply chain and for the end customer – knowing that the food they buy is safe to eat!

 Why does BRC exist?

 BRCGS was created in 1996 by a group of UK retailers who wanted to set consistent and transparent standards across the food industry supply chain.